 The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

-Working in partnership with other organisations is integral to delivering the benefit, extending the reach and increasing the impact of what we do.
+Working in partnership with other organisations is integral to delivering benefit, and extending the reach and impact of what we do.

 We seek to work with partners who are aligned with our values, reputation, brand and charitable objectives.